securitybunker/databunker.org/content/use-case/howto.md

 docker run -p 3000:3000 -d --rm --name dbunker securitybunker/databunker demo
 ```

-This command starts a local container with a `DEMO` root access key.
+This command starts Databunker in a local container with a `DEMO` root access key.
 You can use it for the development or testing purposes.
 For a production installation, follow this [installation guide](https://databunker.org/doc/install/).

 ### Connecting to Databunker